 The main roof was inspected with the aid of binoculars.
-The roof is a hipped style construction with a front gable and parapet walls.
-These areas have a covering of interlocking concrete tiles laid on timber battens, including half round ridge tiles bed in cement mortar.
-The roof is sealed to the parapet walls with lead flashing.
+The roof is a traditional hipped style construction and has a covering of interlocking concrete tiles laid on timber battens, including half round ridge tiles bed in cement mortar.

 The main tiled roof covering appeared to be in reasonable condition at this stage.